 Yen LIBOR / Euroyen TIBOR - In 2014, 2015 and 2017, the court in one of the Yen LIBOR / Euroyen TIBOR lawsuits dismissed certain of the plaintiffs' claims, including the plaintiffs' federal antitrust and racketeering claims.
 In August 2020, the court granted defendants' motion for judgment on the pleadings and dismissed the lone remaining claim in the action as impermissibly extraterritorial.
-Plaintiffs have appealed.
+In October 2022, the appeals court affirmed the dismissal on multiple grounds.
 In 2017, the court dismissed the other Yen LIBOR / Euroyen TIBOR action in its entirety on standing grounds.
 In April 2020, the appeals court reversed the dismissal and in August 2020 plaintiffs in that action filed an amended complaint focused on Yen LIBOR.
-The court granted in part and denied in part defendants' motion to dismiss the amended complaint in September 2021 and plaintiffs and the remaining defendants have moved for reconsideration.
+The court granted in part and denied in part defendants' motion to dismiss the amended complaint in September 2021.
+In August 2022, the court granted UBS's motion for reconsideration and dismissed the case against UBS.